catalystneuro/neuroconv/docs/user_guide/datainterfaces.rst

 .. note::

-     If you are using `zsh` for command interpreter, you will have to quote the argument like this:
+     If you are using a Z-shell (`zsh`) terminal (the default for MacOS), then you will have to use quotes to specify the custom dependency.

      .. code-block::